manish2021iitd/Stochastic-RisK-Distruption-Asseesment-Analysis-and-Modelling/README.md

   The (s,S) policy is simple to implement and understand.
 Its performance depends on only two parameters, making it easy to test and calibrate.
 It provides a solid benchmark against which more sophisticated, data-driven policies can be measured.

 #### (b).
 Myopic Heuristics
+* A "myopic heuristics policy" refers to decision-making rules (heuristics) that prioritize immediate or short-term costs and benefits over longer-term consequences
-* A myopic heuristic is a rule-based policy that makes decisions based only on immediate, short-term information, without considering future impacts.
+* It is a rule-based policy that makes decisions based only on immediate, short-term information, without considering future impacts.
 They are useful for their simplicity and as a lower bound for performance.

 Example: "Order up to average demand"